Hurtak/hello/README.md

   - show progress indicator
   - set background image only once the whole image is downloaded
 - save stuff into localstorage
+- fix tests

 ---

+- remove Lato font if it is not used anywhere
 - go through manifest.json
   - unnecessary permissins?
   - missing fields?